hrsPatel20/Speech-Emotion-Recognition/README.md

 | Random Forest     | 0.85%    | 0.85%     | 0.85%  | 0.85%    |
 | Decision Tree     | 0.75%    | 0.75%     | 0.75%  | 0.75%    |

-Replace `X%` with the actual metrics obtained for each model.

 ## Contributing
 Contributions are welcome!
 If you have ideas to improve this project, feel free to fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.